-Our core technologies underpin our capabilities in four business units: Lunar Access Services, Orbital Services, Lunar Data Services and Space Products and Infrastructure.
+We operate under three service pillars which we believe are required to commercialize a celestial body: delivery, data & communications, and autonomous operations in space.
+These pillars are the backdrop to our four business units: Lunar Access Services, Orbital Services, Lunar Data Services and Space Products and Infrastructure.
 Under Accounting Standards Codification ("ASC") 280 "Segment Reporting," we concluded that our business units operate as one reportable segment.
 See our Segment Reporting disclosure under Note 2 in our condensed consolidated financial statements for further discussion on our reportable segment.